-Following news reports that the deal approval had been circulated, FCC chairman Tom Wheeler confirmed the stories and outlined the key conditions in the deal, including disallowing data cap carveouts for affiliated online video services and requiring AT&T to submit interconnection agreements to the FCC for perusal.
+Following news reports that the AT&T/DirecTV deal approval order had been circulated, Federal Communications Commission chairman Tom Wheeler confirmed the stories and outlined the key conditions in the deal, including disallowing data cap carveouts for affiliated online video services and requiring AT&T to submit interconnection agreements to the FCC for perusal.

 In a statement, Wheeler said that the conditions included expanded high-speed broadband buildouts, as well as conditions related to broadband speeds and interconnections.
 It had been clear from the outset that broadband speed and access issues were key to the deal-vetting.